+Select Phono as the audio input level in the setup screen if you are using vinyl.
 Check your needles and make sure they are clean.
 If the circles look fuzzy, try cleaning your control record.
 If the Scope View shows a line instead of a circle, Scratch Live is only receiving a signal from one channel - check all your cables, and the connection between your cartridges and the tone arm.
-You can order replacement control records from your local distributor.
-You may also order these in the online store at dj.rane.com if you are in the USA.
+You can order replacement control records from your local distributor or the online store at rane.com if you are in the USA.